July 19, 2010

 Not the words you’d expect from someone who has made thousands of dollars from performing in gay porn videos and escorting with a mostly male clientele, often with sex involved.
 But it’s exactly how Malachi Marx describes his career being gay for pay.

 Malachi, 25, doesn’t necessarily look at gay porn as a bad thing; rather, he sees it as work.
 Hard work that he sometimes struggles to get through, but work nonetheless.
-His primary focus appears to be on using his career in the sex industry as a means to providing a solid future for his partner and children.
+His primary focus appears to be on using his career in the sex industry as a means to providing a solid future for his female partner and children.

 I knew nothing about the gay for pay industry so wanted to find out more, and Malachi agreed to an interview while I was in California.
 We’d planned on meeting at a Gordon Ramsay restaurant for dinner, but at the last minute Malachi suggested lunch at his place, where he said he could talk more freely.
 After a short train ride, I was at our arranged meeting spot and he picked me up from the station.
 Before starting the interview we swung by a delicatessen to pick up some lunch.
 The site is called Dining With Strangers, after all.
 We got panini, mine with pesto chicken and Malachi’s a turkey artichoke concoction.
 With something to sate my never-ending appetite, it was off to the interview.

 When we first arrived at our place to eat and talk, I met Malachi’s partner (I neglected to ask whether they were just dating or married), tending to one of their young children, so I refrained from asking any porn or escorting questions while I said my hello to the Marx family.
 Malachi and I had our lunch while we chatted with his partner.